Ajrarn/Natao/app/languages/helpEditor-en.md

 ## Inserting an Image

 - <span class="typcn typcn-image-outline"></span> Lets you insert an image in your document.
-The Markdown help document offers more details on this function in the chapter *Images*.
+The Markdown Help offers more details on this function in the *Images* chapter.

 ## The Editor Settings